Listen to or download this article:

 - Your works can still be available on other selling platforms.

-Bookchain by Scenarex is a vetted partner of the Chanticleer Community of Authors and Publishers (This community is in its BETA state).
+Bookchain by Scenarex is a vetted partner of the The Roost at Chanticleer a Community of Authors and Publishers

 You can read her 10 Questions Interview on Book Marketing, Increasing Book Sales with Sharon Anderson here.